Action Alert: Urge legislators to protect all children!

 Our Children live in a new era.
 Our laws should reflect that!

 We live in a unique culture and time when children need more protection: in school, in public, and online.
-This has become even more pressing in wake of the tragic shooting at Annunciation Catholic School in Minneapolis and the shocking negative mental health effects from social media.
+This has become even more pressing in wake of the tragic shooting at Annunciation Catholic School in Minneapolis and the shocking negative mental health effects of social media.

 School safety is a concern for every school—public, nonpublic, charter, and tribal.
 When one school is vulnerable, all schools are vulnerable.
 Parents, students, educators, and volunteers deserve a clear commitment from the State of Minnesota to invest in protecting every child and adult in our schools.

-Protect Our Children Online!
+Protect Our Children Online

 Social Media addicts by design, and the addiction has created mental health challenges for today’s youth.
 Unsupervised time online also leaves youth susceptible to harm.
 The reality is, parents cannot combat the impact of social media alone.
 They are looking for help.
 The “safeguards” tech corporations have implemented for youth users have not proven to solve the problem.

-See our one-pager for more information
+See our one-pager for more information.